 * Sun Life Q3 core EPS C$1.05 vs forecast C$1.01

 * Sun Life looking for more Asian acquisitions (Adds comments from Manulife, Sun Life CEOs)

-TORONTO, Aug 9 (Reuters) - Two of Canada's biggest insurance companies on Wednesday reported second-quarter earnings that beat market expectations, benefiting in part from strong growth in Asia.
+TORONTO, Nov 8 (Reuters) - Two of Canada's biggest insurance companies reported third-quarter earnings on Wednesday that beat market expectations, benefiting in part from strong growth in Asia.

 Canadian insurance companies are expanding rapidly in Asia, selling products to the rapidly growing middle class.
 The strategy is helping the firms drive growth and diversify from domestic markets where competition is intense.

-Analysts on average had expected earnings of 55 Canadian cents per share, according to Thomson Reuters I/B/E/S data.
+Analysts had, on average, forecast earnings, excluding one-off items, of C$1.01 Canadian cents per share, according to Thomson Reuters I/B/E/S data.

-($1 = 1.2696 Canadian dollars) (Reporting by Matt Scuffham; Editing by Leslie Adler, Phil Berlowitz and David Gregorio)
+($1 = 1.2725 Canadian dollars) (Reporting by Matt Scuffham; Editing by Chris Reese and Peter Cooney)